 Developing elearning content is a huge task.
 Considering the time, resources, and budget needed to create quality content, selecting the right format should be given serious thought.
 In this article, Des Anderson, CTO at LearnUpon, shares his thoughts on the two main content standards: SCORM and Tin Can (xAPI).
+(Want to see some examples of xAPI in action?
+See our latest article on xAPI here.)

 The decision of whether to use AICC, Shareable Content Object Reference Model (SCORM), Tin Can (xAPI), or a brand new elearning standard will impact the systems and tools you can adopt later on.
 With the popularity of content standards ever-changing, it’s important to select a format with longevity.
 The two main players in elearning right now are SCORM and Tin Can (xAPI).
 While they’re often discussed together, these two content standards are actually pretty different.
 Here are some factors you should consider to pick the one that’s right for you.